YukariSonz/Blood-Test-Diary/README.md

 - JAVA

 ### Extra stuff required
-- A outlook email (Config at application.properties)
+- An outlook email & secure key(Config at application.properties)
 - Google Map API key (Config at hospitals.html)
 ### How to Setup the Project